 You may want to check the Glossary for additional understanding of the terms used in the explanations.

 The brown stain on the PVC fixture is common iron rust.
 The green stains in the pitted finish appear to be copper stains.
 Early detection and treatment can remove these unsightly stains before they are anything more than an irritation.
 Fortunately, the stains can be treated with locally produced water treatments.
 The downside is that the pits don’t go away.
 Check with your local pool supply store for their recommendations for stain removal or click here for suggested Stain Removal products and an excellent manual explaining pool chemistry and the importance of balancing in detail.
-This balancing is one of Tampa Pool Restorations most important services and is included in every pool refinishing project.

 WHATEVER THE PROBLEM IF YOU DRAIN YOUR POOL